-Biodiversity should also be incorporated into the design to encourage wildlife into the garden space and maximise the potential of the plants used i.e fruit trees; herbs for kitchen use and craft use; plants for sensory enhancement; areas to encourage fitness activities and social activities.
+Biodiversity should also be incorporated into the design to encourage wildlife into the garden space and maximise the potential of the plants used i.e. fruit trees; herbs for kitchen use and craft use; plants for sensory enhancement; areas to encourage fitness activities and social activities.
+BREEAM and Middlemarch will recommend wildlife attracting planting to support Code for Sustainable Homes.
+However, consideration must be given to the plants recommended in these lists omitting any poisonous; prickly and thorny planting.